-Physiotherapy can help with a wide range of injuries and conditions including back and neck pain, repetitive strain injuries, joint pain and arthritis, muscle injuries, post surgery rehabilitation, and sports injuries.
-There are also physiotherapists that specialise in Women’s Health, acupuncture, pilates or hydrotherapy.
+Physiotherapy can help with a wide range of injuries and conditions including back and neck pain, repetitive strain injuries, joint pain and arthritis, muscle injuries, post-surgery rehabilitation, and sports injuries.
+There are also physiotherapists that specialise in Women’s Health, acupuncture, Pilates or Hydrotherapy.

 Your first visit will involve an assessment of your condition so that a treatment programme can be specifically developed for you.
 We offer a wide range of therapies that are often used in combination in a treatment programme.

-All BMI physiotherapists are registered with the Chartered Society of Physiotherapists and work closely as part of our integrated multi-disciplinary teams within our hospitals so that if necessary, you can benefit from fast referrals and access to the latest imaging technologies to help accurately diagnose and aid treatment pathway decisions.
+All BMI physiotherapists are registered with the Chartered Society of Physiotherapy and work closely as part of our integrated multi-disciplinary teams within our hospitals so that if necessary, you can benefit from fast referrals and access to the latest imaging technologies to help accurately diagnose and aid treatment pathway decisions.

 Physiotherapy can play a vital part in pain relief, healing and rehabilitation of most musculoskeletal, medical and surgical conditions.

 - Rehabilitation after surgery